Skip to content

 What will my loan cost?

 Understanding how much you’ll pay for your loan isn’t just a matter of knowing what the monthly repayments will be.
-You should also compare interest rates and look at what the loan will cost over the whole term – the total amount repayable.
+You should also compare loan rates and look at what the loan will cost over the whole term – that’s the total amount repayable.

 Will I be accepted when I apply for a loan?

 It’s not guaranteed.
-Whether you’ll be accepted depends on a number of factors, including:
+Whether you’ll be accepted depends on a number of things, including:

 • Your credit score